Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_vampire_show_target_icon                0       // Whether vampires have an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect. ttt_vampire_damage_reduction                0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a vampire. ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. playters who spawn as vampires originally) are killed.
+Server or round must be restarted for changes to take effect. ttt_vampire_damage_reduction                0       // The fraction an attacker's bullet damage will be reduced by when they are shooting a vampire. ttt_vampire_fang_timer                      5       // The amount of time fangs must be used to fully drain a target's blood ttt_vampire_fang_timer_dead                 0       // The amount of time fangs must be used to fully drain a dead target's blood.
+Set to 0 to use the same time as "ttt_vampire_fang_timer" ttt_vampire_fang_heal                       50      // The amount of health a vVampire will heal by when they fully drain a target's blood ttt_vampire_fang_overheal                   25      // The amount over the vampire's normal maximum health (e.g. 100 + this ConVar) that the vampire can heal to by drinking blood. ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. playters who spawn as vampires originally) are killed.
 0 - Do nothing.
 1 - Kill all vampire thralls (non-prime vampires).
 2 - Revert all vampire thralls (non-prime vampires) to their original role.